top of page

 1. Protein Glutathionylation in Physiology and Diseases

 Our current research focused on the investigation of protein glutathionylation.
-Glutathionylation is the disulfide bond formation of a protein cysteine residue with intracellular glutathione that forms in response to oxidative stimuli.
-Many examples highlight the significance of protein glutathionylation in human health and disease.
+Glutathionylation is the disulfide bond formation of a protein cysteine residue with intracellular glutathione that forms in response to ROS and oxidative stress.
+We develop chemical tools and methods to investigate protein glutathionylation in oxidative stress associated with cancer and cardiovascular diseases.

 Chemical Approach to Investigate Protein Glutathionylation

-We are developing glutathione-based chemical probes to understand glutathione biology.
 We have previously developed an approach, called clickable glutathione, that labels glutathione with a clickable group to identify and characterize protein glutathionylation.
 The clickable group provides a chemical tag that allows for sensitive, selective, and versatile detection of glutathionylation.
-We are applying our approach for the identification of protein glutathionylation in cellular and mouse models.
-We also focus on the development of new chemoproteomic methods to study redox-based protein regulation.
+We are applying our approach for the identification of protein glutathionylation, especially in new cellular and mouse models, via mass spectrometry with LC-MS/MS.

 Chemical Proteomics and Bioinformatics for Identification of Protein Glutathionylation